Many followers of Yahweh recognize the importance of correctly observing Yahweh’s sacred calendar.

 Sad to say, based upon what’s being taught by the leaders of the various Sacred Name groups today, there just doesn’t seem to be many teachers who actually know what their job should be.
 Some think they are doing their job but, unfortunately, are not prepped with enough of Yahweh’s truth to get the job done.

-If your answer is the Festival of Passover it is obvious that you are quite astute.
+If your answer is the Festival of Passover, it is apparent that you are quite astute.

 Almost everyone who attempts to observe the Festival of Passover correctly seems to be at variance with some other person or group.
 Logic dictates that not everyone is right, and at the same time, there is the possibility that everyone is wrong.